-DNA damage and genomic instability are hallmarks of cancer and autoimmune diseases.
+DNA damage and genomic instability are hallmarks of cancer.
 This makes the disease-causing cells highly sensitive to drugs that target specific DNA repair factors.
 This is termed synthetic lethality.

 To date, the only synthetic lethal therapies in the clinic are the loss-of-function type.
-Cyteir Therapeutics is developing the next generation of synthetic lethal therapies targeting cancers and autoimmune diseases with specific gain-of-function abnormalities.
+Cyteir Therapeutics is developing the next generation of synthetic lethal therapies targeting cancers with specific gain-of-function abnormalities.
 Our current lead program targets RAD51 to induce synthetic lethality in diseases with a gain-of-function in the gene AID (also called AIDCA).

 Targeting DNA repair mechanisms is the key to synthetic lethal therapies

-- Cancer and autoimmune cells have imbalances in DNA damage and repair caused by gains of DNA damaging processes and losses of DNA repair functions
+- Cancer cells have imbalances in DNA damage and repair caused by gains of DNA damaging processes and losses of DNA repair functions

 - Imbalances in DNA damage and repair cause rapid mutation and genomic instability

 - Targeting specific repair factors causes DNA damage overload specifically in diseased cells

 Cyteir is an innovator in DNA repair and synthetic lethality

 - Cyteir’s scientists are leading the development of new gain-of-function synthetic lethal therapies

 - Cyteir’s scientists discovered the gain-of-function synthetic lethal relationship between AID-RAD51

 - We are developing new biomarkers of synthetic lethality, including AID